(919) 752-3088

 Contact Us Today

-Because a child lacks the legal capacity to manage their affairs, they need a responsible adult to protect their health, welfare, and rights.
+What should you know on how to appoint legal guardian in Raleigh?
+Because children lack the legal capacity to manage their affairs, they need a responsible adult to protect their health, welfare, and rights.
 Although a child’s parents typically fulfill this role, a child may not have parents willing or able to exercise their parental duties.
 The court can appoint someone as a child’s legal guardian in these situations.

 What Is a Legal Guardian?

 In North Carolina, a legal guardian for a child is a responsible adult who protects the child’s legal interests and welfare.
-A court can appoint someone to serve as the guardian of the estate for a child when a child receives property, such as personal injury compensation, life insurance proceeds, or an inheritance.
+A court can appoint a guardian of the estate for a child when a child receives property, such as personal injury compensation, life insurance proceeds, or an inheritance.
 A child may need a guardian of the estate if their parent(s) or the guardian of their person cannot responsibly manage the child’s property.
-Courts can also appoint someone to serve as a guardian of the person (responsible for managing a child’s well-being) or a general guardian for a child whose parents have died, surrendered their parental rights, or had their parental rights terminated by a court.
+Courts can also appoint someone to serve as a guardian of the person (responsible for managing a child’s well-being) or a general guardian for a child with deceased parents, surrendered their parental rights, or had their parental rights terminated by a court.

 How Long Does Legal Guardianship Last?